procedure2012/RocketQA/README.md

 cd examples/jina_example
 pip3 install -r requirements.txt

-# Index: Encodes and indexes text, then starts a searching service
+# Generate vector representations and build a libray for your Documents
+# JINA will automaticlly start a web service for you
 python3 app.py index toy_data/test.tsv

-# Query: Encodes query and searches for answer, returns candidates ranked by relevance score
+# Try some some questions related to the indexed Documents
 python3 app.py query_cli
 ```
 Please view [JINA example](https://github.com/PaddlePaddle/RocketQA/tree/main/examples/jina_example) to know more.